john-science/python_for_scientists/classes/11_scipy/lecture_11.md

            [ 2.629 ,  2.6667],
            [ 3.451 ,  3.81  ]])

-And let's pretend this is a very large `array`.
+From here on out, let's pretend this array is very large.

 #### mean